What is a checking account?

 Access to overdraft protection

 Overdrafts can occur when you withdraw more money from your account than you actually have in it and your balance dips below zero.
-The overdraft fees the bank charges you to cover your payment can be expensive.
-Many checking accounts offer overdraft protection, which automatically transfers funds from your savings account or a line of credit when your checking account is overdrawn.
-Overdraft protection can help you avoid pricey overdraft fees and allow your payment or debit to go through.
+The overdraft fees the bank charges you to cover your payment can be expensive, though some banks now offer this service free of charge.

 Checking vs. savings accounts

-A checking account is fundamental for making day-to-day financial transactions, while a savings account is a good place for funds set aside for emergencies, or financial goals such as a vacation or a new car purchase.
+A checking account is best for making day-to-day financial transactions, while a savings account is a good place for funds set aside for emergencies, or financial goals such as a vacation or a new car purchase.

 Common checking account fees

-- Monthly maintenance fees: Not all checking accounts have these, and those that do may waive them when you meet certain requirements, such as signing up for direct deposit, maintaining a minimum balance or making a set number of debit-card purchases.
+- Monthly maintenance fees.
+Not all checking accounts have these, and those that do may waive them when you meet certain requirements, such as signing up for direct deposit, maintaining a minimum balance or making a set number of debit-card purchases.

 Types of checking accounts